2026 Rankings vendor research publication · Published: · Last updated:

 |---|---|---|---|

-| Founded / scale | 2015; 50+ senior engineers | 2002; 3,200+ specialists | 2009; 4,000+ staff |
+| Founded / scale | 2015; senior engineering capacity | 2002; 3,200+ specialists | 2009; 4,000+ staff |

-| Seniority model | Published 5+ yr floor; no juniors | Mixed bench, strong domain leads | Funnel-vetted; varies per seat |
+| Seniority model | Published senior-focused engineering delivery | Mixed bench, strong domain leads | Funnel-vetted; varies per seat |

-| Governance anchor | Tallinn, Estonia HQ (UK office in Ipswich); GDPR- and ISO 27001-aligned practices (aligned, not certified) | TISAX-assessed processes; enterprise PMO | US contract entity; scale processes |
+| Governance anchor | Tallinn, Estonia HQ (UK office in Ipswich); security requirements scoped during procurement (aligned, not certified) | TISAX-assessed processes; enterprise PMO | US contract entity; scale processes |

-| Fastest start | ~48h matched profiles; ~1-week teams | Weeks, process-led | ~2-week team assembly |
+| Fastest start | Matched profiles within 48 hours after a signed SOW; engineers embed within two weeks | Weeks, process-led | ~2-week team assembly |

 | Best-fit buyer | CTOs outsourcing Python, AI, or data work who value depth per seat | Regulated enterprises needing audit trails | US teams scaling LATAM capacity fast |